 - by Chris

-Most people in the motor trade industry see motor trade insurance as a necessary evil.
+Most people in the motor trade industry see trader insurance as a necessary evil.
 It’s one of those expenses that’s essential to protect your business, but the hassle of getting it sorted at the right price is one we could all do without.

 The motor trade insurance quotation tool on our website makes getting quotes easy.

-Once you’ve got your quotes, take a few minutes to check out the best options.
-Here are 4 pieces of advice to help you be sure you’re getting the best deal for your business.
+Once you’ve got your quotes, take a few minutes to check out the various options.
+Here are 4 pieces of advice to help you be sure you’re getting the great deal for your business.

-Don’t assume the cheapest traders insurance is best.
+Don’t assume the cheapest traders insurance is right insurance.

-It’s very easy to assume that the cheapest motor trade insurance is the one to go for.
+It’s very easy to assume that the cheapest trader insurance is the one to go for.
 But this could end up being a false economy.
 If you need to make a claim, you need an insurer that’s on the ball and easy to deal with.